-John Batchelor, host of the John Batchelor radio show, talked to Gordon Chang, Forbes.com, and Lou Ann Hammond, CEO, www.drivingthenation.com about China, the Chinese economy, auto sales in China and Japanese car sales in China.
+John Batchelor radio show talked to Gordon Chang, Forbes.com, and Lou Ann Hammond, CEO, www.drivingthenation.com about China, the Chinese economy, auto sales in China and Japanese car sales in China.

 While LMCA is showing record sales in June they are listing reasons for their concern, “We believe that the risks for the slowdown in sales growth will continue to accumulate.

 Firstly, according to the CADA (China Automobile Dealers Association), the Vehicle Inventory Alert Index remained higher than the Alert level in May.
 As June and July are traditional low seasons in vehicle sales, the Vehicle Inventory Alert index will continue to rise, and the whole sales growth rate will decline.